rahulguntu/assignment2-guntu/AboutMe.md

 # Phity Quotes

-> Even in hard times there's a possibility to have fun.
+> Even in hard times there's a possibility to have fun. -_Michel_
 >
-> Live for today and let tomorrow come later.
+> Live for today and let tomorrow come later. -_John_